wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

 the "diff" vector indicates a match, or from the compressed stream, if the diff indicates otherwise.
 Both compression and decompression circuits are significantly simpler than those in previous designs, since only comparators and shifting registers are required.

+At the end of the paper, it is suggested that Zippads can be combined with COCO to yield much higher compression ratio, or be used as a standalone module with FPC + BDI.
+Even in the latter form, Zippads can still outperform conventional methods with the same algorithm, due to its compact storage and tagless access path of objects.